Parthyapps/OOPS_Concepts_Kotlin/README.md

 # 2.Inheritance
 # Reusing properties and methods from a superclass.
 # Inheritance allows one class to acquire properties and behavior from another class.
+Eg: Instead of writing common logic in multiple ViewModels, we create a BaseViewModel.
+ - NewViewModel inherits BaseViewModel, so it doesn’t need to redefine errorMessage.
   ```kotlin
   fun main() {
       val dog = Dog()